Alice Springs, Casuarina, Katherine

-To achieve a Certificate II in Automotive Servicing Technology a total of TWENTY (20) units of competency must be completed comprising THIRTEEN (13) Core and SEVEN (7) Elective units as detailed in the packaging rules and listed below.
+To achieve a Certificate III in Community Services a total of twelve (12) units of competency must be completed comprising five (5) core and seven (7) elective units as detailed in the packaging rules and listed below.

 |Code||Module/Unit of Competency||

 |CORE UNITS OF COMPETENCY|

 |CHCCOM005||Communicate and work in health or community services||30|